Zerobeings/learn/README.md

 </p>

 # Guide
 The guide will demonstrate all the functions utilized through the Zero Beings user interface.
 There are additional functions that can be explored by reviewing the smart contract [0x0000]().
 In the case of creating a listing and submitting an offer multiple smart contract interactions will occur.
 These two scenarios require two transactions to complete the function.
+The details are outlined in their respective sections.

 ## Create Listing